sdfggvfvj/bianzhidai/readme.md

 # bianzhidai

-bianzhidai is a font inspired by shading characters in ASCII art and 编织袋 (woven plastic bag in Simple Chinese), previously constructed in [GDC](http://glyphdrawing.club) (glyphdrawing.club).
+bianzhidai is a font inspired by shading characters in ASCII art and 编织袋 (woven plastic bag in Simple Chinese).Previously constructed in [GDC](http://glyphdrawing.club) (GDC-glyphdrawingclub, designed and developed by @hlotvonen and @i-tu ).
 I always find it so interesting to try different tools (not specifically made for type design) to construct typefaces.

 bianzhidai is good with colors, especially in combination with different fill/stroke colors.
 Try it, and play it.
 Besides, the whole font is modular based, so you can customize it in [Glyphs](https://glyphsapp.com/) any way you like.